tolauwae/phd-thesis/src/oop/oop.typ

 Without the first requirement we would have to rely on possibly time consuming static analysis or conservatively copy the whole state, defeating many of the advantages of out-of-place debugging.
 This requirement does exclude certain complex operations, where changes to the state are calculated based on some implicit state.
-However, we believe that for most of such operations the implicit state can be made explicitly by passing it to the stateful operation as an argument.
+However, we believe that for most of such operations the implicit state can be made explicit by passing it to the stateful operation as an argument.

 Without the second requirement, the debugger cannot know which of the received events can be (safely) handled next.
 In this paper, we focus solely on the order in which they are processed.